• Skip to primary navigation

 Marinated Mozzarella balls in a yellow ceramic dish make the perfect appetizer.

-If you are looking for easy make-ahead Italian appetizers, try this recipe for marinated fresh mozzarella balls, aka bocconcini.
-Not only will you love the convenience of making them ahead of time, but you only need a few minutes to combine these little mozzarella balls with olive oil, herbs, and spices.
+If you are looking for easy make-ahead Italian appetizers, try this easy recipe for marinated fresh mozzarella balls, aka bocconcini.
+Not only will you love the convenience of making them ahead of time, but you only need a few minutes to combine these little mozzarella balls with olive oil, fresh herbs, and spices.

 Marinated mozzarella balls aka Bocconcini, in a ceramic dish alongside some marinated olives.